Szy-Young/3D-Motion-Segmentation-with-SSC/README.md

 ## Real data

 The algorithm is tested on 2 public scene flow datasets: FlyingThings3D and KITTI.
+The processed data is available at [real_data.zip](real_data.zip)

+You can also download the source data and process it by yourself.
 Please first follow the guidelines in [flowstep3d](https://github.com/yairkit/flowstep3d) to download and preprocess the data.
 Then use the provided [prepare_real_data.py](prepare_real_data.py) for further processing.